I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkddi-miracast-create-context.md

 <p> </p>

 ## -remarks
 <p>When this function is called, the display miniport driver should prepare all kernel-mode resources that it needs to support a Miracast connected session.</p>

 <p>The operating system groups the <i>DxgkDdiMiracastCreateContext</i>, <a href="..\dispmprt\nc-dispmprt-dxgkddi-miracast-destroy-context.md">DxgkDdiMiracastDestroyContext</a>, and <a href="..\dispmprt\nc-dispmprt-dxgkddi-miracast-handle-io-control.md">DxgkDdiMiracastIoControl</a> functions as a <i>Miracast</i> class.
 The operating system guarantees that these functions follow the second-level synchronization mode as defined in <a href="https://msdn.microsoft.com/2b7c1eae-6527-469e-a2fa-74d2a1246bd3">Threading and Synchronization Second Level</a>.
 These functions can be called when other level 0, 1, or other classes of level 2 functions are being called on another thread context.
 However, only one of these level 2 Miracast-class functions can be called at a time.</p>

-<p>When this function is called, the display miniport driver should prepare all kernel-mode resources that it needs to support a Miracast connected session.</p>

-<p>The operating system groups the <i>DxgkDdiMiracastCreateContext</i>, <a href="..\dispmprt\nc-dispmprt-dxgkddi-miracast-destroy-context.md">DxgkDdiMiracastDestroyContext</a>, and <a href="..\dispmprt\nc-dispmprt-dxgkddi-miracast-handle-io-control.md">DxgkDdiMiracastIoControl</a> functions as a <i>Miracast</i> class.
-The operating system guarantees that these functions follow the second-level synchronization mode as defined in <a href="https://msdn.microsoft.com/2b7c1eae-6527-469e-a2fa-74d2a1246bd3">Threading and Synchronization Second Level</a>.
-These functions can be called when other level 0, 1, or other classes of level 2 functions are being called on another thread context.
-However, only one of these level 2 Miracast-class functions can be called at a time.</p>